mooreds/lambda-salary-overlap/README.md

 The lambda functions are hosted at public URLs and update a dynamodb table.

 This was written with the help of ChatGPT.

+## TODO

+Add logic to swap salary min and max if someone enters a bigger number in the min field.